fl1ger/deleg/draft-dnsop-deleg.md

     ns1.example.com     86400   IN  AAAA    2001:DB8::1

-In this example, the authoritative nameserver is delegating using DNS-over-TLS Like in SVCB, DELEG also offer the ability to use the Alias form delegation.
+In this example, the authoritative nameserver is delegating using DNS-over-TLS Like in SVCB, DELEG also offer the ability to use the AliasMode delegation.
 The example below shows an example where example.com is being delegated with a DELEG AliasMode record which can then be further resolved using standard SVCB to locate the actual parameters.

     example.com.
 86400  IN DELEG 0   config2.example.net.
     example.com.
 86400  IN NS     DELEG.example.net.

 The example.net authoritative server may return the following SVCB records in response to a query as directed by the above records.

-    config2.example.net 3600    IN SVCB . ( transports=dot
+    config2.example.net 3600    IN SVCB . (
-                    dnsTlsFingerprints=["MIIS987SSLKJ...123==="]
+                    alpn=dot
+                    tlsa="2 0 1 ABC..."
                     ipv4hint=192.0.2.54,192.0.2.56
                     ipv6hint=2001:db8:2423::3,2001:db8:2423::4
-                    ds=12345,13,1,DSFDSAFDSAFVCFSGFDSGDSAGFSA )
+                    ds="12345 13 1 DSFDSAFDSAFVCFSGFDSGDSAGFSA" )

 The above records indicate to the client that the actual configuration for the example.com zone can be found at config2.example.net